 Tierney Haines Architects (RIAI Chartered practice) was established in 2004 and having worked in the UK and France is now well established in Dublin, with a variety of jobs across Ireland.
 Work varies from architectural design, landscape design, furniture and conservation.

 Their approach is to make the most of a building’s site and aspect through a careful analysis of landscape.
 They consider the brief to be a creative discussion with a Client.
 Additionally they encourage the full participation of Clients in the design process.
 They aim to make buildings that speak of their time and place, contemporary buildings.

-Born on 13 November 1957, he graduated in architecture in 1984 from Milan Politecnico; he began his professional activities in 1986, founding the studio AD architettura.
-He has gained considerable professional experience in the field of architecture, residential and commercial buildings, upgrading and conservative restoration, hotels, interior design, art direction and design in the furnishing sector, consultancy, projects and the design supervision of furnishing points-of-purchase.
+Born on 13 November 1957, he graduated in architecture in 1984 from Milan Politecnico; he began his professional activities in 1986, founding the studio AD Architettura.
+He has gained considerable professional experience in the field of architecture, residential and commercial buildings, upgrading and conservative restoration, hotels, interior design, art direction, and design in the furnishing sector, consultancy, projects, and the design supervision of furnishing point-of-sales.

 One of his major creations has been the “Piramide” laboratory the Everest-K2-CNR scientific committee for the Italian National Research Council, which was built in Nepal in 1991 at an altitude of 5050 m., to be used as a high-altitude research laboratory, a project selected for the 18th Milan Triennale.